Stray/robotlegs-utilities-DeferredCommandQueue/README.md

 ## Where's clearHistory / listCommands / stop / resume ... ##

 I built the minimum implementation required for my own purposes.
 Fork-it-n-fix-it if you want more.

+## Why not just queue in the service?

+This allows you to queue across services, and to keep your queuing logic out of the service layer.

 ## What's the support directory for? ##